Iyanuoluwa007/-Plant-Disease-Detection-using-CNN-PyTorch-/README.md

 Upload a leaf image and get predictions instantly in your browser.

+#### ⚠️ Important: Place best_model.pth in the same directory as app.py before running.

 ## 📌 Features
 - CNN built from scratch (no transfer learning)
 - Train/validation/test pipeline with best model saving